tjmora/g-font/README.md

-## @tjmora/g-font
+# @tjmora/g-font

-Using Google Fonts is sometimes a trial-and-error undertaking.
-We try different combinations of Google Fonts until we are satisfied with our designs.
-This library will make it easy try different Google Fonts while still on a development server.
+This will help you try different Google Fonts without needing to generate stylesheet URLs every time you change your fonts.
+The stylesheet URLs are automatically-generated while on you're on a development environment (A little more steps are needed for production environment).
+If used with Typescript, your code editor's IntelliSense will limit you to valid font names, valid weights and styles for each font, and valid variation setting for each font.

-### Installation
+## Installation

 ```
 npm i @tjmora/g-font
 ```

-### Usage
+## Usage

 First we create a context.
-Somewhere in your project, create a `gfont.ts` or `gfont.js` file.
+Somewhere in your project, create a **gfont.ts** or **gfont.js** file.

 ```typescript
 import GFont from "@tjmora/g-font"; // for Typescript